loopbackio/loopback-next/docs/site/Discovering-models.md

 `--views`: Choose whether to discover views.
 Default is true

+`--relations`: Choose whether to create relations.
+Default is false

 `--all`: Skips the model prompt and discovers all of them

 `--outDir`: Specify the directory into which the `model.model.ts` files will be